-CBI seeks sanction to probe Union power secretary, agriculture secretary in UP PF scam
+CBI Seeks Sanction To Probe Union Power Secretary, Agriculture Secretary In UP PF Scam

-New Delhi, Feb 6 (IANS) The Union power secretary Alok Kumar and agriculture secretary Sanjay Agarwal may soon be repatriated to their cadre state Uttar Pradesh where the CBI has sought sanction to investigate them in a Rs 2,268 crore PF scam, as per media reports.
+New Delhi: The Union power secretary Alok Kumar and agriculture secretary Sanjay Agarwal may soon be repatriated to their cadre state Uttar Pradesh where the CBI has sought sanction to investigate them in a Rs 2,268 crore PF scam, as per media reports.

 Reports said that the order for their repatriation may come "any time" as the Union government does not want to face the embarrassment of having its top officers investigated for corruption.
 The government, therefore, wants to shift the action to the state.